krupezevic/qa-intern/manual-tests/test-suites/tags/createNewTag.t.md

   * Navigate on `Tags` page
   * Click checkpoint from `NAME`
   * ==> User has selected all tags
-  * Second click on checkpoint from "name" will deselect all tags
+  * Second click on checkpoint from `Name` will deselect all tags
   * ==> User has deselected all tags

 * User is able to `Combine` tag successfully